LaxarJS/shop-demo/docs/tutorials/04_article_teaser_widget.md

 # The article-teaser-widget

-The _article-teaser-widget_ that we will implement in this step is going to have two features:
+The _article-teaser-widget_ introduced in this step is going to have two features:
 It will display details on a given *article*, and it will allow the user to *confirm* adding that article to the shopping cart.
 Having learned about the event bus and the *resource*-pattern already, this part of the tutorial will introduce the *action*-pattern and explain how widgets may respond to events asynchronously.
 We will also change the _layout_ to a more sophisticated _three-column_ version.